sysflow-telemetry/sysflow/_posts/2021-11-08-bheu21-threat-hunting.md

 author: Teryl Taylor
 ---

-Post adapted from tutorial originally published on the [OCA Blog](https://opencybersecurityalliance.org/posts/kestrel-sysflow-bheu21-open-hunting-stack).
+Today, we are going to discuss how to combine SysFlow, Kestrel, and ELK (or simply Elastic) to enable threat hunting in a hybrid cloud environment.
+This post was adapted from Xiaokui Shu's tutorial originally published on the [OCA Blog](https://opencybersecurityalliance.org/posts/kestrel-sysflow-bheu21-open-hunting-stack).

 Today, we are going to discuss how to combine [SysFlow](https://sysflow.io), [Kestrel](https://github.com/opencybersecurityalliance/kestrel-lang), and ELK (or simply Elastic) to enable threat hunting in a hybrid cloud environment.
 Kestrel is an open-source threat hunting framework that embeds a declarative language enabling threat hunters to focus on what to hunt rather than how to hunt.
 While SysFlow provides visibility, data enrichment, and edge analytics into each cloud endpoint, Kestrel + Elastic enable rich data queries combining data across nodes in a systematic and reusable format.
 This blog will discuss the setup of the open threat hunting stack presented at [Black Hat Europe
 2021](https://www.blackhat.com/eu-21/).
 In our session [An Open Stack for Threat Hunting in Hybrid Cloud With Connected